 The numbers employed directly by the Festival are relatively small, and are largely in administrative roles.
-If you’d like to work in event management, stage management, rigging and staging, sound, lighting, electrics, plumbing, event security, tent contractors and so on, the Festival cannot really help you.
-This is because many, if not all, of these specialists are employed by different event management companies that have established, experienced crew who return year on year – as do most of the organisers running area fields.
+If you'd like to work in event management, stage management, rigging and staging, sound, lighting, electrics, plumbing, event security, tent contractors and so on, the Festival cannot really help you.
+This is because many, if not all, of these specialists are employed by different production companies that have established, experienced crew who return year on year – as do most of the organisers running area fields.